 1. Click on the Windows Search and type in File Explorer Options.

-3. On the File Explorer options, switch to the General tab.
+3. Switch to the General tab.

 7. Perform a Clean Boot

 Let’s say you have about 40-50 programs installed on your computer.
 Some apps may run in the background even when you are not actively using them.
-In such a case, it’s recommended to perform a clean boot.

-That’s it!
-Now restart your Windows computer.
+Restart your Windows computer.
 This should fix the File Explorer NTDll.dll crashing issue on Windows.

 8. Run the SFC Command

-2. When the Command Prompt opens, execute the given command:
+2. Execute the given command:

 sfc /scannow

-That’s it!
-That’s how easy it is to run the System File Checker tool on Windows.
 This should fix the File Explorer crashing on Windows problem.

 9. Update your Windows Operating System